 Saba has a BA in Economics with Honors from Harvard University (’91), and an M.Phil in Economics from Queens’ College Cambridge (’93).
 Born in Pakistan, she lives with her family in Kensington, London.

-Appointed February 2011.
 Jill Ritblat is a qualified barrister and holds a BA Hons in History of Art, Hon FRAM and an Hon FRIBA.
-She has served as an NGO representative at the United Nations, Geneva.
-She is Vice-Chairman of the Board of New Contemporaries, member of the Committee of Honour of the Royal Academy of Music, the Garden Museum, Council Member of the Royal College of Art, Board member of the Tate Foundation 2006 and of the Wallace Collection International Council.
+She has served as an NGO representative at the United Nations.
+She is a member of the Committee of Honour of the Royal Academy of Music, Trustee of the Garden Museum, Council Member of the Royal College of Art, Board member of the Tate Foundation 2006 and of the Wallace Collection International Council.
 She is a former Chairman of the Tate Patrons of New Art and Vice-Chairman of the Tate International Council (1996–2001).